Venue (law): Criminal venue

 The "where the said Crimes shall have been committed" language refers to the locus delicti, and a single crime may often give rise to several constitutionally permissible venues. "[T]he locus delicti must be determined from the nature of the crime alleged and the location of the act or acts constituting it."
 Thus, venue may be constitutionally permissible even if an individual defendant was never personally present in the relevant state.
 For example, conspiracy may be prosecuted wherever the agreement occurred or wherever any overt act was committed.

 For the purposes of constitutional venue, the boundaries of the states are questions of law to be determined by the judge, but the location of the crime is a question of fact to be determined by the jury.

 The venue provision of Article III (regulating the location of the trial) is distinct from the Vicinage Clause of the Sixth Amendment (regulating the geography from which the jury pool is selected).
 The unit of the former is the state; the unit of the latter is the state and judicial district.
 Unlike judicial districts under the Vicinage Clause, consistent with Article III, Congress may "provide a place of trial where none was provided when the offense was committed, or change the place of trial after the commission of the offense."

+In Abouammo v.
+United States (2026), the Supreme Court of the United States held that the proper venue is usually where the crime was committed, and is constitutionally protected by Article III and the Sixth Amendment.